datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 date of the assignment, and, immediately following such admission, the assigning Member shall cease to be a member of the Company.

-Section 14.2  Recognition of Assignment by Company.
-No assignment or other Transfer, or any part thereof, that is in violation of this Article XIV shall be valid or effective, and neither the Company nor the Members shall recognize the same for the purpose of making distributions
+<a name="section-14-2"></a>Section 14.2  Recognition of Assignment by Company.
+No assignment or
+other Transfer, or any part thereof, that is in violation of this Article XIV shall be valid or effective, and neither the Company nor the Members shall recognize the same for the purpose of making distributions